 William P. Wall

 Mr. Wall joined the board of Lawrence General Hospital in 2017 and serves on the Finance Committee and as Chair of the Executive Compensation Committee.
-Mr. Wall is a managing director at Fidelity Investments responsible for special situations as part of the High Income and Alternatives investment team.
-Previously he was a managing member of OQ Partners, LLC, a private investment firm headquartered in Lexington, Massachusetts.
-He has more than 29 years of experience in the investment industry as an investor and attorney, and has participated in a wide variety of transactions in public and private markets and asset classes.
+Mr. Wall is a managing director at Fidelity Investments responsible for special situations as part of the High Income and Alternatives investment team headquarter.
+He has more than 29 years of experience in the investment industry as an investor and attorney and has participated in a wide variety of transactions in public and private markets and asset classes.

 Mr. Wall has served as a corporate director for three public companies, Haynes International, Inc., STAAR Surgical Company, and Front Yard Residential, serving on and as chair of various Corporate Governance, Audit, and Compensation Committees.
-From February 2006 until June 2015, Mr. Wall was general counsel of Abrams Capital Management, LLC, a value-oriented investment firm headquartered in Boston.
-Prior to joining Abrams Capital, Mr. Wall was a partner at a hedge fund for two years and was employed with Fidelity Investments for seven years, concluding as a managing director in its private investment group.
 He is a graduate of Harvard Law School, the John F. Kennedy School of Government, and the University of Massachusetts at Amherst.
 Mr. Wall also serves as Treasurer and member of the Board of Governors of the North Andover Country Club.
+Mr. Wall resides in Andover with his wife Denise, and they have four children. the North Andover Country Club.
 Mr. Wall resides in Andover with his wife Denise, and they have four children.